Ryan-Reese/VMC/README.md

 <img src="/assets/demo_load_protein.png" alt="demo_load_protein" width="400">

 > [!NOTE]
-> If a local PDB file is used, ensure that the PDB file is saved in the relative directory `./PDBs`
+> If a local PDB file is used, ensure that the PDB file is saved in the relative directory `./PDBs`.
+> Otherwise, *VMC* will raise an error when the specified PDB file cannot be found.

 ### Loading the results of Markov Stability
 Before atoms communities can be visualised, results must be loaded into the `Protein` object.